 The transport protocol header is attached to the data from the user process.
 Then a function responsible for creating and adding to the packet an IP header is invoked.
 In case of a UDP packet it is the ip\push\pending\frames() function.
 For the TCP packet the ip\queue\xmit() is called.
 The packet with all required headers is passed to a network device with the help of the dev\queue\xmit() function.
 However, before the packet will be send, its route to the destination host (a computer or other device in the network) must be set.
-This is the responsibility of the ip route output() function that checks caches or (if necessary) routing tables to determine the packet destination.
+This is the responsibility of the ip\route\output() function that checks caches or (if necessary) routing tables to determine the packet destination.
 Should the packet be sent to other hosts in the network, then it is further processed by the ip\output() function.

 When a network device receives an incoming packet it saves the packet to a buffer and often triggers an interrupt.
 Optionally two other interrupts may be raised when a transmission of a packet is finished or when a transmission exception occurs.

-There are cases when the network device doesn't trigger the interrupt upon receiving of a packet.
+There are cases when the network device doesn't trigger the interrupt upon receiving a packet.
 This is explained in the next section where the NAPI is described.
-The interrupt handler passes the packet within the buffer to the netif\rx() function that allocates memory for another buffer, where it copies the packet and then sets a driver pointer to point to the packet IP header.
-Finally, the netif rx() function adds the buffer to a queue.
-All packets from the queue are processed by the ip rcv() function that calls the ip local deliver() function.
-The latter invokes the tcp v4 rcv() function for TCP packets or the udp rcv() function for UDP packets.
+The interrupt handler passes the packet within the buffer to the netif\rx() function that allocates memory for another buffer, where it copies the packet and then sets a driver pointer to point to the packet.
+IP header.
+Finally, the netif\rx() function adds the buffer to a queue.
+All packets from the queue are processed by the ip\rcv() function that calls the ip\local\deliver() function.
+The latter invokes the tcp\v4\rcv() function for TCP packets or the udp\rcv() function for UDP packets.
 Next, functions informing the user process that a packet has arrived are called.
-In case of TCP packet it is the tcp\data\queue() function and for the UDP packet it is the udp\queue\rcv\skb() function.
+In case of TCP packet it is the tcp\data\queue() function.

-The main data structure used by the kernel network subsystem is the packet buffer called sk buff.
-The data type of this buffer is struct sk buff.
+The main data structure used by the kernel network subsystem is the packet buffer called $sk\buff$ .
+The data type of this buffer is struct $sk\ouff$ .
 The structure stores not only the received or sent data but also metadata required for processing the packet.
 The metadata are located in the packet header.
 The packet buffer is designed to be efficiently transferred from one queue to another.
 If it is copied then only its header is duplicated.
 The header has three fields (members) that point to the private headers storing metadata associated with the three layers of ISO/OSI model.
 The transport\header points to the transport layer header.
-The network layer header is pointed by the network\header.
+All packet points to the metwork\header.
 Finally the mac\header points to the data link layer header.
 All packet buffers are stored in a queue implemented as a doubly linked list.